SillyDev2026/Bnum5/README.md

 For fastest practical Bnum code:

-1. Keep values in canonical Bnum form during repeated calculations.
+1. Keep values canonical during repeated calculations.
-2. Use the lowercase core API when inputs are already Bnums.
+2. Use lowercase core functions when values are already Bnums.
-3. Use PascalCase convenience APIs at boundaries where inputs may be numbers, strings, or public tables.
+3. Convert once at input boundaries instead of repeatedly auto-converting inside hot loops.
-4. Do not repeatedly auto-convert the same value inside a tight loop if you can convert it once.
+4. Prefer `addNumber`, `subNumber`, `mulNumber`, and `divNumber` when the other operand is a normal number.
-5. Prefer `addNumber`, `subNumber`, `mulNumber`, and `divNumber` when the second operand is already a normal number.
+5. Prefer `scale10`, `square`, `cube`, `powInteger`, `midpoint`, and other specialized operations when they match the formula.
-6. Prefer `scale10`, `square`, and `cube` over composing generic operations.
+6. Use `mulAdd` and `addMul` for matching fused formulas.
-7. Use `mulAdd` and `addMul` when the formula matches.
+7. Use `*Into` APIs when allocation pressure is measurable.
-8. Use `*Into` functions where allocation pressure is measurable.
+8. Avoid formatting in simulation loops; format when UI actually updates.
-9. Avoid formatting inside tight simulation loops; format when updating UI.
+9. Use `fromString`, `pow10`, or scientific constructors for values that cannot exist as finite native numbers first.
-10. Use `fromString`, `pow10`, or scientific constructors for magnitudes that cannot first exist as finite native numbers.
+10. Benchmark in Roblox Studio before treating a source-level optimization as a measured speed win.

-The convenience layer prioritizes call-site ergonomics.
-It is not intended to replace the lowercase API in performance-critical loops.
+The PascalCase convenience layer prioritizes call-site ergonomics.
+It is not intended to replace the lowercase core API in the hottest loops.

 ---